Saturday, September 7th

 A variety of subjects will be sketched to examine the city and its environs as a work of civic art at all scales –from urban ensemble to individual buildings and architectural detail.

-Instructor: David Pearson, Senior Designer at Paul Weber Architects in Newport, Rhode Island
+Instructor: David Pearson, Senior Designer at Fairfax and Sammons, New York

 Former Associate with Robert A.M.
 Stern Architects.
 While at RAMSA He was responsible for the design of a broad range of projects for cultural, institutional, and residential clients.
 Mr. Pearson worked on the Commonwealth of Virginia General Assembly Building in Richmond and the Georgia Judicial Complex in Atlanta.
 He previously worked on the LEED Gold Immanuel Chapel for the Virginia Theological Seminary in Alexandria, Virginia; Audley Square House, a top-end residential building in the Mayfair district of London; a mixed-use development comprising a 32- story apartment tower, townhouses, and a meetinghouse for the Church of Jesus Christ of Latter-day Saints in Philadelphia, Pennsylvania; a mixed-use development in Charleston, South Carolina; and a supportive housing building for a non-profit organization in Brooklyn, New York.